 What are the minimum bag fees set by the bylaw?

-A minimum cost of $1 for reusable bags for the first year (rising to $2 in 2019.)
+A minimum cost of $1 for reusable bags for the first year (rising to $2 after July 1, 2019.)

 It is at the business owner’s discretion if they choose to charge more than the set minimum amount.